Dexie Cloud REST API

 See a sample code to call this endpoint to authenticate end users.

-A client must be given the “IMPERSONATE” scope in order to call this endpoint.
+A client must be given the “IMPERSONATE” scope in order to supply claims property to this endpoint.

 scopes